github/opensource.guide/_articles/how-to-contribute.md

 >
 > 😢 _"X is broken!
 Please fix it."_

 **Do your homework beforehand.** It's OK not to know things, but show that you tried.
 Before asking for help, be sure to check a project's README, documentation, issues (open or closed), mailing list, and search the internet for an answer.
-People will appreciate when you demonstrate that you're trying to learn.
+People will appreciate it when you demonstrate that you're trying to learn.

 > 😇 _"I'm not sure how to implement X. I checked the help docs and didn't find any mentions."_
 >